datanav/docs/system/sap.rst

         :text: Read more
         :classes: read-more
     ---
+    **Powerofficego**

+    PowerOffice is an all-in-one business solution.
+It is a cloud-based software that allows small and medium businesses to manage their accounting, invoicing, payroll, and human resources.
+    .. link-button:: system/powerofficego
+        :type: ref
+        :text: Read more
+        :classes: read-more
+    ---
     **Tripletex**

     Tripletex is an online financial system that is uesd for invoicing, accounting, payroll, travel expenses, project management and timekeeping as well as customized solutions for the electrical and plumbing industry and has its own solution for accountants.